Rates, discounts and monetary transactions

 Our rates may be revised annually on January 1st.

-If for any reason our work in a deed-bound file does not lead to the passing of one or more deeds, or if the assignment is cancelled by the client, we are entitled to charge the fixed amount or, at our discretion, the lower amount of time actually spent at the rates described above.
+If for any reason our work in a deed-bound file does not lead to the execution of one or more deeds, or if the assignment is cancelled by the client, we are entitled to charge the fixed amount or, at our discretion, the lower amount of time actually spent at the rates described above.

 Our hourly rates in 2026 are as follows.